-Bank of England governor defends rate hike to stop lasting price rises
+Bank of England governor defends rate hike ahead of looming recession

 "What [the leadership candidates are] talking about is that the Office for Budget Responsibility [in March] said we'd be borrowing about £30bn less than we absolutely could to meet the fiscal target of a balanced current budget in a few years' time," he said.

-But he added that this was "highly uncertain" and now "massively out of date", given the economy was going into recession.
+But he added that this was "highly uncertain" and now "massively out of date", given the economy was heading for recession.

 Labour's Johnathan Ashworth said the cost of living support measures announced by the government so far was "clearly not enough".